black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Task: Each activated agent provides domain-specific feedback on: the generated audio track (Phase 6 output), the current Blueprint (Phase 3 output), the preliminary marketing concept (Phase 9.1 output).
 Specific focus areas: VIRAL-5: Hook effectiveness (3-5 sec grab, hook within 30-40 sec), overall Fit, production quality, and platform adherence.
 Output: Individual scorecards, qualitative notes, and proposed changes from each agent, logged to the Session Ledger.
 7.5.3.
-Consensus Engine Re-engagement:
+Consensus Engine Re-engagement (DJ Mo Money Veto/Approval):

 Task: The collective feedback is fed into the Consensus Engine Protocol.
-Agents engage in a minimum of 3 round-robin rounds (or more, until consensus) to resolve inter-domain conflicts and prioritize changes.
+Agents engage in a minimum of 3 round-robin rounds (or more, until consensus) to resolve inter-domain conflicts and prioritize changes, with DJ Mo Money providing final approval.
 Output: A prioritized list of required modifications, logged to the Session Ledger.
 7.5.4.
 Re-Blueprint / Re-Prompt Action: